pycontribs/pyrax/docs/pyrax_doc.md

 Note that the `keyring_auth()` command allows you to specify a particular username.
 This is especially useful if you need to connect to multiple cloud accounts in a particular environment.
 If you only have a single account, you can specify the username for your account in the config file (explained below), and pyrax uses that by default.

+If you are using pyrax in conjunction with other software, you may already have authenticated using that other program.
+In that case, you can call the `auth_with_token()`, supplying the token along with either your tenant name or tenant ID.
+For Rackspace authentication, both of these values are your account number.

+    # Using an existing token
+    pyrax.auth_with_token(my_token, tenant_name="0728829")

+If you use this method to authenticate in pyrax, be aware that you are responsible for ensuring that the token is valid.
+That means that if the token expires while your application is running, you need to catch that error, re-authenticate, and then call `auth_with_token()` again with the new token.

 Once you have authenticated, you now have access to Cloud Servers, Cloud Files, Cloud Block Storage, Cloud Databases, Cloud Load Balancers, Cloud DNS, and Cloud Networks using the following references:

     pyrax.cloudservers